alphagov/notifications-admin/docs/index.md

   'template': 1
 }
 ```
-Where ‘to’ is the phone number and ‘template’ is the template ID to send.
+where ‘to’ is the phone number and ‘template’ is the template ID to send.

 The response will be:
 ```